andymckay/dsf-board-report/report-2013.rst

 the award will use the award stipend as a contribution to travel to a community event -- a DjangoCon, a PyCon, a sprint -- and continue in Malcolm's footsteps.

-With the help of the community and generous donation from Malcolm's family the prize fund had $xxx in it by the end of 2013.

 The first winner of the prize, chosen by members of the Django Software, Foundation was Curtis Maloney.

-By the end of 2013, a total of $7,000 USD was in the fund for future years.

 Tax status
 ----------

 In November 2013 it was found that the 501(c)(3) status for Django Software Foundation had been revoked in May of 2012.
-This wasn't reported to the until May 2013 and the foundation was never notified.
+This wasn't reported until May 2013 and the foundation was never notified.
 The cause was a late filing of three successive tax statuses.

-Re-instatement of the 501(c)(3) status is possible and Joseph, with the assistance of the board is working to ensure that this reinstatement happens in 2014.
+Re-instatement of the 501(c)(3) status is underway and Joseph, with the assistance of the board is working to ensure that this reinstatement happens in 2014.